microsoft/FluidFramework/packages/drivers/fluid-debugger/README.md

----
-uid: debugging
----

-# Fluid-Debugger #
+# Fluid Debugger #

 Fluid Debugger is useful tool to replay file history.
-This can be useful as learning tool, as well as tool to investigate corruption or performance issues.
+This can be useful as learning tool, as well as tool to investigate corruption or performance issues, or as content recovery tool.
 It provides read-only document and ability to start with a particular snapshot (or no snapshot at all), and play ops one by one, or in big batches.

 Fluid Debugger works as an adapter on top of any document storage.
 In other words, it can be integrated into any app using any storage endpoint (like SPO or Routerlicious) with minimal changes to application and can be used to replay history with full app code running, thus helping investigating bugs in any layer of application stack